Henry VIII was one of England’s most extraordinary monarchs.

 Henry could not have achieved his ambitions without the changes he made to the powers of Parliament.
 He transformed the role they played in governing England, and laid the foundation for the clash between Parliament and the Crown in the English Civil War.

 5. The Royal Navy

 Henry is sometimes known as the ‘Father of the Royal Navy’.
-He inherited only 15 vessels from Henry VII, but by 1540 the Royal Navy had tripled in size, boasting 45 warships.
+He inherited only 15 vessels from Henry VII, but by 1540 the English Navy had tripled in size, boasting 45 warships.
 He also built the first naval dock at Portsmouth and established the Navy Board to run the service.

 Many of Henry’s vessels, like his flagship the Mary Rose, were fitted with modern artillery.
 The navy moved away from boarding tactics and began to employ gunnery.

 In 1545 the Mary Rose sank while leading an attack against a French invasion fleet.
 These invasion fleets frequently threatened England after Henry’s excommunication.
 To combat the danger of attacks from Europe, Henry built coastal defence along the south coast.